frederic-perez/AmE-dictionary/data/idioms.md

 __cost an arm and a leg__ To be extremely expensive.
 __cost the earth__ To be exorbitant or burdensome in expense.
 __count your blessings__ :five: (count (one’s) blessings) To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
-__crack someone up__ :two: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
+__crack someone up__ :three: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
 __crash and burn__ To fail spectacularly. _Poor Chuck really crashed and burned when he made his presentation at the sales meeting._
 __creature of habit__ One who prefers the comfort and reliability of routine and habitual behavior.
 __creep out__ __2__ _slang_ To make someone feel nervous, uncomfortable, and slightly frightened.
 In this usage, a noun or pronoun is commonly used between “creep” and “out.” _I’m OK with most bugs, but centipedes just creep me out, man._
 __cross (one’s) t’s and dot (one’s) i’s__ To do something carefully and make sure that every last minor detail is completed. _Make sure the legal team crosses their t’s and dots their i’s when drawing up the contract._
+__cross my heart (and hope to die)__ A vow that one is being truthful. _Billy’s the one who broke the cookie jar—cross my heart and hope to die!_
 __cross one’s mind__ _It never crossed my mind._
 __cross that bridge later__ To deal with a problem, issue, or situation at another point in time.
 It is recommended especially when the issue is not problematic at the moment.
 __cross that bridge when one comes to it__ :two: To delay dealing with a problem until it happens.